ctownshend/sublimetext-nexusiq-plugin/README.md

 NexusIQEvaluation.py -> python code that runs the app

 ## Settings
-### Base File.sublime-settings
+### NexusIQEvaluation.sublime-settings
-set the url to your Nexus IQ server as well as the user name and password
+Settings file.
+Set the url to your Nexus IQ server as well as the user name and password
 ### Context.sublime-menu
 Enabled the context menu
 ### Default (OSX).sublime-keymap